 Step 1.
-Enroll in a Medical Assistant Training Program in Wyoming
+Complete an Accredited Medical Assistant Program in Wyoming

 - Medical assistant administrative procedures

 - Medical terminology and communication with medical professionals

 - Medical office insurance billing and coding, including computer software programs

 - Medical assisting practicum or internship

 But while certificate and diploma programs take, on average, 10-12 months to complete, an associate’s degree takes about 2 years because of the inclusion of a general education core – a set of courses covering subjects like mathematics, communications, the physical sciences, and more.

 Despite this longer course of study, an associate’s degree is often the better choice for many medical assistants because top healthcare employers tend to prefer candidates with this degree, and many more offer higher wages for associate’s-prepared medical assistants.

 And medical assistants who’ve completed an Associate of Science (AS) in Medical Assisting enjoy a quicker route to a bachelor’s degree because most or all of the courses easily transfer to a four-year degree in healthcare-related areas like healthcare administration, health informatics, public health, and nursing.

 Step 2.
 Earn a National Credential in Medical Assisting